sw2719/steam-account-switcher/README.md

 STEAM is a trademark of Valve Corporation.

 This app has no affiliation with Steam and Valve.

+# Important Notice
+Currently I'm not adding new things to this program since A. it has everything that I need and B. it works.
+But any bug report or suggestion is welcome.

 # Features
 * Switch between your accounts with just few clicks.